"I deserve a good life. I deserve to be happy.”

 With Jason serving jail time on drug charges, Lisa was able to work with her doctor to reduce her opioid use.
 After Jason was released, they both sought treatment for their addiction.
 Lisa earned back custody of her children and was able to get benefits to enroll them in school.

 Through the kids’ school, Lisa met Vicki, and a true friendship grew out of their connection.
 Vicki helped Lisa keep her daughter in school when she lost her benefits.
-Perhaps the most important thing Vicki did, however, was help Lisa realize that Jason was holding her back.
+Perhaps the most important thing Vicki did, however, was open her eyes to how her life with Jason was affecting the children.

 Vicki asked Lisa if this life was the example she wanted to set for her kids.
 That message clicked for Lisa.
-Seeing Jason’s behavior from her kids’ point of view suddenly made it unacceptable.
 “I was trying to take care of him, too,” Lisa explains.
 “I was trying to save him, and he didn’t want to be saved.
 He was poisoning my life and my kids’ lives.
 Being able to cut that off and presenting that opportunity to be able to change my life where I didn’t have to be dependent on this poison—that was a pivotal moment for me.”

 “I’ve been in some bad places in my life,” she admits.
 “I’ve made a lot of bad choices that negatively affected not just me, but my kids.
 I am really trying hard to get back on track so that they have a good life and are not too affected now by what I put them through in the past.”